akshaygh0sh/US-Roads/documents/log.md

 Week 3: Every week, we work together at Grainger and code what we need to get done collaboratively on someone's computer.
 This week, we all worked together to implement the travelling salesman algorithm.

+Week 4: Nick and Akshay implemented A* algorithm and test cases for comparing time efficienty between Djikstra and A* algorithms.
+Jeewon implemented test casees for comparing if Djikstra and A* algorithm returns the same output.

 ## What problems you encountered (if any) that prevented you from meeting your goals

 Week 1: We encountered problem when we tried to download some packages for reading data in as csv file.
 The problem was cmake package was too old.
 However, we solved this problem by using docker container.